SkyeWrenbrook/soc-analyst-labs/windows/concepts/command-resolution.md

   - Scheduled tasks or services may be configured without full paths, unintentionally relying on PATH.
 - Installer behavior
   - Some software registers executables and relies on PATH instead of using explicit file paths.

+To visualize how this process works in practice:

 <img width="900" height="900" alt="image" src="https://github.com/user-attachments/assets/d199bd60-56cd-47ed-9161-217cd432d978" />